asyncedd/dots.nvim/README.md

 ![blank buffer](https://i.imgur.com/LelATuA.png)
 ![a normal buffer](https://i.imgur.com/Wc66GFP.png)

-~~As you can see, my Neovim configuration is FASTER than `nvim --clean`.
-This is because, I disabled unneeded RTP (runtime plugins) which took `125ms+`.
-That's 1.2 seconds!
-In my case, I have **24** plugins.
-I lazy loaded them so, it's blazingly fast!~~ As I've been adding more plugins (LSP, Completion etc...)
-It's a bit slower now.
-But it's quite fast though!

 ## 😰 Quitting Nvim.

 You're stuck here forever!
 Muahahahah!
 You fell RIGHT into my trap!
 There's no